-Notwithstanding any other provision of these rules to the contrary:
+Notwithstanding any other provision of these Rules to the contrary:

-- 1. Every bill, resolution and memorial shall be referred to one or more standing committees, except death resolutions and Senate bills to be substituted on Third Reading pursuant to Rule 7 C. - 2.
-Except as provided in paragraph 3, if three-fifths or more of the members of the House sign a petition to discharge all committees from further consideration of a bill, resolution or memorial the measure shall be placed on an Active Calendar of the Committee of the Whole within one week unless the House adjourns sine die.
+- 1. Every measure shall be referred to one or more standing committees, except death resolutions and Senate bills to be substituted on Third Reading pursuant to Rule 7(C). - 2.
+Except as provided in paragraph 3, if three-fifths or more of the members of the House sign a petition to discharge all committees from further consideration of a measure the measure shall be placed on an Active Calendar of the Committee of the Whole within one week unless the House adjourns sine die.
 If the measure is reported favorably by the Committee of the Whole it shall be brought for Third Reading. - 3.
-If three-fifths or more of the members of the House sign a removal request, a bill, resolution or memorial shall, irrespective of the measure's status, be removed from the possession of the Rules committee and shall be placed on an Active Calendar of the Committee of the Whole within one week unless the House adjourns sine die.
+If three-fifths or more of the members of the House sign a removal request, a measure shall, irrespective of the measure's status, be removed from the possession of the Rules committee and shall be placed on an Active Calendar of the Committee of the Whole within one week unless the House adjourns sine die.